no url to show

-The Organizing Committee wishes to give you a warm welcome to Athens in November, 2021 and looks forward to an intensive and fruitful discussion during the conference.
+The Organizing Committee looks forward to your participation in this virtual meeting in November, 2023 and to an intensive and fruitful discussion during the conference.
 This year the GF will focus on neonatal cardiology and cardiac surgery as well as nutrition and furthermore the start of a journal on humanitarian cardiovascular disease.

 Prof. Afksendiyos Kalangos